 From Alcohol Detox to Recovery

 Alcoholics make the journey from being unable to control their drinking to learning how to stay sober and healthy.
 It is a process that requires willingness, supportive care, and an open mind.
 While detox can be an intimidating prospect for alcoholics, the life that comes afterward is unmatched.
 Any alcoholic can find serenity and peace in their lives through treatment and recovery.
-Best Drug Rehabilitation is available to help by referring clients to an alcohol detox and treatment program that is best suited to their unique needs.
+Best Drug Rehabilitation is available to help by referring clients to an alcoholism detox and treatment program that is best suited to their unique needs.